 Today feels like a catch-up day.
 I did the ironing, submitted my Optometry Today columns for the August issue and wrote this blog post!

 Stay safe xDisclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
-Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.